SDGforskning/sdg-strings/SDG06_query_action_WoS.md

 This target is interpreted to cover research about

 * improving water quality
-* reducing the proportion of untreated wastewaters discharged into the environment and releases of pollution and hazardous chemicals and materials
+* reducing untreated wastewaters discharged into the environment and releases of pollution and hazardous chemicals and materials
-* increasing recycling and safe reuse of water
+* increasing recycling and safe reuse of wastewater
 * monitoring of water quality
-<a href="#6">("UNSD 2022")</a>; <a href="#13">(UN-Water, Water quality & Wastewater)</a>
+> <a href="#6">("UNSD 2022")</a>; <a href="#13">(UN-Water, Water quality & Wastewater)</a>

-Althoug mentioned in the background materials, terms `nutrients` and `fertilizers` were not included in the phrases in order to not focus too much in the ecology/biology of freswater body species.
-We interpreted this target to be more about the water quality.

 This target focuses on freshwater bodies.
-The ones mentioned in the 6.3.2 indicator metadata are `lakes` `rivers` `streams` `groundwaters` `aquifers`  `reservoirs` .
+The ones mentioned in the metadata for indicator 6.3.2 https://unstats.un.org/sdgs/metadata/files/Metadata-06-03-02.pdf <a href="#f8">(UN Statistics division 2025)</a> are `lakes` `rivers` `streams` `groundwaters` `aquifers`  `reservoirs` .
 Term `stream` is combined with `water` in order to exclude irrelevant results e.g. about waste stream.

-The classification for wastewater generators is https://unstats.un.org/sdgs/metadata/files/Metadata-06-03-02.pdf <a href="#f8">(UN Statistics division 2025)</a>
+The classification for wastewater generators is <a href="#f8">(UN Statistics division 2025)</a>
 * domestic/households
 * industrial
 * services

 By the definition of metadata for indicator 6.3.1 runoff from urban and agricultural land is counted as wastewater but not monitored systematically https://unstats.un.org/sdgs/metadata/files/Metadata-06-03-01.pdf <a href="#f8">(UN Statistics division 2025)</a>.
+The phrases are neither searching for `runoff` nor excluding it.

+Althoug mentioned in the background materials, terms `nutrients` and `fertilizers` were not included in the phrases in order to not focus too much in the ecology/biology of freswater species.
+We interpreted this target to be more about the water quality.

 Target 6.3 is related to targets
 * SDG 14.1 preventing and reducing marine pollution